 I have a Doctorate in Music in Performance from Arizona State University.
 I also have a Masters Degree in Music History, and a Bachelor's of Music in performance.
 I have been very fortunate to have studied with some of the finest music teachers.
 I have taught violin, viola, and piano for over twenty five years.
 I have taught beginning cello for nineteen years.
 I used to teach in the public schools in Scottsdale.
 I have also had Suzuki training.
 I have taken classes in the Galamian methods, Dounis methods, and Rolland methods of teaching strings.

-I teach out of my home studio in Scottsdale, Arizona.
+I teach out of my home studio in Scottsdale, Arizona and I now teach online lessons through Zoom.
 I charge 25 dollars for a half hour lesson once a week, and 50 dollars for a full hour lesson.
 Most students like to pay for a full month of lessons at the beginning of the month.
 I do not give lessons every other week.
 I feel that most students make better progress if they have a lesson every week.

 I started teaching private viola lessons when I was in high school.
 After I finished my Bachelor's degree, I taught piano lessons at a private school for six years.
 After I finished my Masters degree I began teaching at the Maricopa Community Colleges as the violin, viola and orchestra conductor at GCC, PVCC and MCC.
 After finishing my Doctorate in Music, I started teaching both elementary and high school string classes in the Scottsdale School District.
 I continued teaching at my home school as well.